 It's a perfect canvas for different flavors.
 Butterscotch adds a fantastic caramel tone.

-- Very easy to make: you simply mix the ingredients in one bowl.
+- Very easy to make: you just mix the ingredients in one bowl.
 I recommend an electric mixer to make the process easier and faster, but you can make them by hand with a whisk, a large bowl, and some arm muscle.

 - Chewy texture: if stored properly, the texture remains wonderful for a few days.
 The key is baking them just until they are dry but slightly soft in the center.